kanae98/Django_rep_lightblue/README.md

 # Django_rep_lightblue
-This repository contains files from Django task
+This repository contains files from Django task.